Holy Ghost Preparatory School

 Holy Ghost Preparatory School (often shortened to Holy Ghost Prep, Ghost, or HGP) is a Catholic college-preparatory high school for young men in Bensalem, Pennsylvania, United States.
-Congregation of the Holy Spirit missionaries founded the school in 1897.
+Missionaries of the Congregation of the Holy Spirit founded the school in 1897.

 History

-Father John Tuohill Murphy founded Holy Ghost Prep in 1897 as Holy Ghost Apostolic College, a preparatory school and junior-college seminary for young men studying to become Congregation of the Holy Spirit members.
-In the 1950s, the school started to move its college-level program to Duquesne University.
-It opened its doors to non-seminarians in 1959 for the first time.
+Father John Tuohill Murphy founded Holy Ghost Prep in 1897 as Holy Ghost Apostolic College, a preparatory school and junior college seminary for young men preparing to become members of the Congregation of the Holy Spirit.
+In the 1950s, the school began moving its college-level program to Duquesne University.
+It opened its doors to non-seminarians for the first time in 1959.
 In 1967, the school discontinued the seminary program.
 Holy Ghost Preparatory School was formed as a non-profit institution a year later.
-In the 1990s, the school began a long-range planning process, which resulted in significant structural enhancements to the campus.
+In the 1990s, the school began a long-range planning process that led to significant structural enhancements to the campus.
 Today, its enrollment consists entirely of non-resident, college-bound students.

 In 2015, Gregory J. Geruson became the school's first lay president.
-The school's "Vision 2020" Strategic Plan has resulted in the building a new STEM Tower.
+The school's "Vision 2020" Strategic Plan has led to the construction of a new STEM Tower.
 Step One of the STEM Tower, the Brennan Innovation Center, opened in August 2017.
 The rest of the STEM Tower was completed in time for the 2018–19 school year.
-In early 2018, the school also opened the Holt Center, including a performing arts center, a multi-purpose gymnasium, music instruction rooms, and training areas for baseball, track and field, golf, lacrosse, and rowing.
+In early 2018, the school also opened the Holt Center, which includes a performing arts center, a multipurpose gymnasium, music instruction rooms, and training areas for baseball, track and field, golf, lacrosse, and rowing.
 The Holt Center serves Holy Ghost students and will be available to community groups.